 Go to bed an hour earlier tonight

 F8-studio/ShutterstockA Harvard study of 70,000 women found that those who got less than seven hours of sleep had a slightly higher risk of heart disease.
 Researchers suspect lack of sleep increases stress hormones, raises blood pressure, and affects blood sugar levels.
 Keep your overall sleeping time to no more than nine hours, however.
 The same study found women sleeping nine or more hours had a slightly increased risk of heart disease.
 Sleeping too long can have other negative effects as well.

 Eat fish at least once a week

-Eat a high-fiber breakfast cereal at least four times a week
+Eat a high-fiber breakfast at least four times a week

-Sprinkle one ounce of ground flaxseed on your cereal or yogurt every day
+Sprinkle an ounce of ground flaxseed on your yogurt

-Michelle-Lee-Photography/ShutterstockThis way you'll be getting about 2 grams of omega-3 fatty acids, healthy fats that numerous studies find help prevent heart disease and reduce your risk of dying suddenly from heart rhythm abnormalities.
+Michelle-Lee-Photography/ShutterstockThis way you'll be getting about 2 grams of omega-3 fatty acids, healthy fats that numerous studies have found help prevent heart disease and reduce your risk of dying suddenly from heart rhythm abnormalities.